NOAA-MRINE-TAMUCC-STAGES-2024/Training_Yolov8_deep_learning_model/view_individual_GEES2_images.md

 5. Upload "positive_IDs.csv"
 6. Click on the "Task" tab on the righ-hand side to make sure the upload is successful.

-## Export the images as GEOTIFFS into a folder named "Sentinel2_Exports_Positive" and enter this code in the script terminal in the middle:
+## Enter this code into the middle script terminal to export the images as GEOTIFFS into a folder named "Sentinel2_Exports_Positive":

 ```javascript
 // Step 1: Load the uploaded table (positive_IDs) as a FeatureCollection